 4. Pedagogical preparations for campus teaching: Keep it simple

-- Review Academic continuity planning for Fall 2021 to prepare for students who may be quarantined or isolated.
+- Review Academic continuity planning for Spring 2022 to prepare for students who may be quarantined or isolated.

 - Teach from your personal strengths.